Fortran - Functional Programming Concepts - Generic Filtering

 end function filter_reals

-A function that matches the real
+A function that matches the real-based filter_func interface is the function would_be_rounded_up:

 pure function would_be_rounded_up(value) result(keep)